 Team members feel safe to give new and out-of-the-box ideas, as they know the rest of the team won’t judge or humiliate them, even if they are in disagreement with you.

-Conflict in teams is seen as constructive opportunities to learn something new and enhance creativity and innovation.
+Conflict in teams is seen as a constructive opportunity to learn something new and enhance creativity and innovation.

 Become more cohesive